asomers/mio-aio/README.md

 `mio-libaio` crate that uses one eventfd per reactor to poll all libaio operations .
 Then he could implement a portability layer above `mio`, for example in `tokio`.

+On MacOS AIO only supports notification using signals.

 # License